strongloop/strongloop.com2/_posts/2018-10-30-loopback-4-ga.md

 ## More Details From Past Preview Releases

-As we march toward the GA status, we have posted great content for each of the Developer Preview releases.
+As we announce the GA status, we remind you of past posts providing great content for each of the Developer Preview releases.
 To see more details of LoopBack 4 features, please check out the following blogs.

 - [Developer Preview 1](https://strongloop.com/strongblog/loopback-4-developer-preview-release)
 - [Developer Preview 2](https://strongloop.com/strongblog/loopback-4-developer-preview-2/)